gardm1/dotfiles/README.md

 My personal settings, for *vim*, *tmux*, *bashrc*, and more coming (not finished).

-Heavily inspired by [rwxrob](https://github.com/rwxrob) and his [dot files](https://github.com/rwxrob/dot) with additional changes made by I myself.
+Heavily inspired by [rwxrob](https://github.com/rwxrob) and his [dot files](https://github.com/rwxrob/dot) with additional changes made by myself.

 The setup file is used to automatically setup different dependencies that I often use.